heistp/irtt/README.md

 The original motivation for IRTT was to improve the latency and packet loss measurements for the excellent [Flent](https://flent.org) tool, which was developed by and for the Bufferbloat project.
-However, IRTT could be useful as a general purpose tool as well.
+However, IRTT may be useful as a general purpose tool as well.
 The goals of this project are to:

 - Accurately measure latency and other relevant metrics of network behavior